 Stocksigns have produced an A5 reference guide to assist you with understanding the type of way finding needed for the DDA (Disability Discrimination Act) and SFA (Step Free Access) improvement schemes.

 Network Rail have undertaken a comprehensive program to improve many managed station facilities.
 Under the Disabled Peoples Protection Policy (DPPP), access to platforms is being improved.
 This usually means the provision of a new footbridge with lifts or when possible, lift towers developed next to an existing footbridge giving a step free route between platforms.

-Although rail signage schemes are sponsored by Network Rail in most cases the signage should be complementary to what is in existence on the station.
+Although new rail signage schemes are sponsored by Network Rail in most cases the signage should be complementary to what is in existence on the station.
 Station signage is usually specific to individual operators.
 Most train operators have their own typeface, colour scheme, and corporate identity that specifies what is required.

 At Stocksigns we understand the signage requirements for these projects supplying DDA compliant signs in a train operator’s correct branding.
 Stocksigns have the knowledge that not only allows us to offer a compliant signage package but will offer it in a design that uses the correct identity.
 Our signs can bear directions, warnings, names, and advertising to help guide customers on their journey.

 The Stocksigns DDA Signage Solutions guide has been designed as an easy reference tool depicting the various generic sign types and their applications.